 Temple of Hatshepsut who ruled from 1479 to 1485 years, it is located on the West Bank of the Nile.
 It is a pillar structure designed and executed by an architect named Senenmut, who was a royal court architect.
 The monument is dedicated to the ancient Egyptian sun god, Amun.
 It is built on a rock and has a three-layer terrace that reaches a total height of 30 meters.
 These terraces are interconnected by stairs and surrounded by gardens.

-The Luxor Temple is located on the eastern bank of the Nile River in the ancient city of Thebes.
+The temple of Luxor id truly one of most famous temples in Egypt.
+Also, it is located on the eastern bank of the Nile River in the ancient city of Thebes.
 It was built in 1400 BC during the new kingdom.
-The temple is dedicated to the three gods of Egypt, namely Amun, Mut, and Khonsu.
+The temple was dedicated to the three gods of Egypt, namely Amun, Mut, and Khonsu.
 It has also been the centerpiece of the big Opet Festival.
 It was the largest celebration held in Thebes.
 During the annual celebrations, statues of the Great Gods were accompanied from the Temple of Amun in Karnak to the Luxor Temple along the Avenue of Sphinxes.

 Although this construction is badly damaged, it can still attract many tourists.
 This building is one of the largest ancient religious sites in the world, and it represents the achievement of many generations of Egyptian builders.
 The Karnak Temple actually contains the three main temples of Egypt, the smaller temples enclosed on land, and several exterior temples located 2.5 km north of Luxor.
 Most of the work done on this temple was by the pharaohs of the new kingdom (1570-1100 BC). one of the most famous buildings in Karnak is a columnar hall that has 134 large columns in 16 rows.